gtsop/babel-jest-boost/README.md

   <br/>
   <p align="center">Babel Jest Boost</p>
 </h1>
-<p align="center">Brings tree-shaking* to Jest, speeding up your test runs, using babel-jest</p>
+<p align="center">Faster tests, using Babel</p>

 ## Overview

-`babel-jest-boost` makes your tests run faster by solving the [problem of unecessary imports from barrel files](https://github.com/jestjs/jest/issues/11234)

-It is a Babel plugin that re-writes your import statements to skip intermediate re-exports, thus bypassing barrel files.
+`babel-jest-boost` is a Babel plugin that makes your tests run faster by solving the [problem of unecessary imports from barrel files](https://github.com/jestjs/jest/issues/11234).
+It does that by re-writing your import statements (only for tests) to skip intermediate re-exports, thus bypassing barrel files.

 ## Usage